-Certain kinds of music prompt us to imagine certain actions in connection with those sounds.
-Disney movies and cartoons have some of the easiest examples of “action music”.
+Certain kinds of music prompt us to imagine actions in connection with those sounds.
+Disney movies and cartoons have some of the simplest examples of “action music.”
 Imagine what kind of music would go with someone sitting down, windows opening, someone frowning, or a host of other actions.
-There is just some music that calls for an action to go with it.
+There is just some music that calls for action to go with it.
 These action music moments are the information we need to gather next as we find fuel for the imagination.

 Types of Music

-The kind of music that sounds like it was made almost as a sound effect or musical description of an action we will can “action music”.
+The kind of music that sounds like a sound effect or musical description of action we will call “action music.”
 There are other kinds of music too.
 Mood music is music that sets a general mood but nothing that refers to anything specific.
-There is leitmotif which suggests a certain person, object, place, or theme.
-There are other types of music you could identify beyond this but for the sake of this topic, we want to focus on action music.
+There is the leitmotif that suggests a type of person, object, place, or theme.
+There are other types of music you could identify beyond this, but for the sake of this topic, we want to focus on action music.

 What am I supposed to circle?